WesleyAdriann/challenge_compasso/README.md

 This is a solution to Compasso Challange

+This solution was created using the flux architecture with Redux, and I've used multiple libraries like React Navigation for screen navigation, styled components to create style and more.

+The application contains 2 screen, first to list all pokemons in infinity scroll with search filter and selection per pokemon generation.
+The second screen is detail of one pokemon, with description, technical features, status and evolution chain

 ## Hierarchy

 - **/build** directory created after execute command build, where is located files for production;